 Other activities in the Cayo district include horseback riding over the lush hillsides, canoeing down meandering rivers, and exploring the Mayan sites of Xunantunich and Cahal Pech.

-There are plenty of accommodation options to suit all price points and needs, but the most important thing to keep in mind is how you plan to spend your days.
+There are plenty of places to stay in Belize to suit all price points and needs, but the most important thing to keep in mind is how you plan to spend your days.
 For example, if you’re simply looking to relax or explore the surrounding jungle by taking part in activities like birding, then staying in a unique jungle lodge is a good choice.
 Properties like the Caves Branch lodge has treehouses that soar 75 feet above a river and tree canopy, while the Gaia River Lodge has charming thatch-roof cabanas boasting views of tropical gardens and waterfalls.

-Once you’ve had your fill of the jungle, pack up and head across the country to Ambergris Caye.
+Once you’ve had your fill of the jungle, pack up and head across the country to Ambergris Caye, which is one of the top Belize destinations.
 The group of islands is found off Belize’s east coast in the Caribbean Sea, with the main tourist hub being San Pedro.
 The bustling town doesn’t have paved roads (like pretty much everywhere else in the country), so everyone gets around on golf carts which adds to the charm of this seaside spot.
 San Pedro is accessed via a 90-minute ferry from Belize City, and also has a domestic airport connecting it with spots like Belize City, San Ignacio, Caye Caulker and Belmopan.

 Modern units range from one to three bedrooms, making them ideal for groups of all sizes, and each one boasts beach views, a full kitchen, laundry and huge private balcony complete with a dining set and loungers.
 Amenities include Aveda bath products, complimentary SUP, kayaking, bike rentals and yoga classes, and even a nightly cocktail hour.